Ton-up Babar stars as Pakistan clinch crucial victory against NZ

 The Green Shirts were only a run away from clinching victory against the Kiwis, with six wickets in hand, when skipper Sarfaraz Ahmed stepped onto the crease to hit the winning shot, after Haris Sohail was run out by Guptill for 68.

-Babar Azam scored 101 off 127 balls, the first century from the side in this tournament.
+Man-of-the-match Babar Azam was the star of the show, scoring a measured 101 off 127 balls — the first century from the side in this tournament — in front of thousands of fanatical fans in Birmingham.

 As Babar Azam was a run away from scoring it, four dot balls followed, each drawing out gasps of disappointment from spectators.